1 - Overview

 • DATA: Data file storage area

-• Please select the storage type and enter the capacity.
-(For more information on each Block Storage type, refer to Creating Block Storage)
+• Select storage type and enter capacity (for more details about each Block Storage type, refer to Create Block Storage)

 • HDD: General volume